 X-ray tests and imaging of the entire large intestine (colonoscopy) are usually avoided during pregnancy to prevent harming the fetus.

-In some cases, active inflammatory bowel disease can be worse for the fetus than the medicines used to control symptoms.
+In most cases, active inflammatory bowel disease can be worse for the fetus than the medicines used to control symptoms.
+Generally, we recommend continuing most medications during pregnancy.
+However; we ask that you discuss medication use with your doctor, preferably before you get pregnant, and prior to addign or stopping medication.
 Ask your doctor which medicines are safe for you to take during pregnancy and breastfeeding.
 Your doctor will look at your symptoms and your pregnancy and will be able to determine the risks of medicine for you.

 For More Information

 Any patient with IBD should consult with an IBD specialist, as well as their obstetrician to determine the safest and most effective form of treatment.
-For more information or to schedule an appointment with an IBD specialist, please call 847.657.1900.
+For more information on IBD and pregnancy or to schedule an appointment with an IBD specialist, please call 847.657.1900.